intercity/chef-repo/cookbooks/ohai/README.md

 `node['ohai']['plugin_path']` - location to drop off plugins directory, default is `/etc/chef/ohai_plugins`.
 This is not FHS-compliant, an FHS location would be something like `/var/lib/ohai/plugins`, or `/var/lib/chef/ohai_plugins` or similar.

 Neither an FHS location or the default value of this attribute are in the default Ohai plugin path.
-Set the Ohai plugin path with the config setting "`Ohai::Config[:plugin_path]`" in the Chef config file (the `chef::config` recipe does this automatically for you!).
+Set the Ohai plugin path with the config setting "`Ohai::Config[:plugin_path]`" in the Chef config file (the `chef-client::config` recipe does this automatically for you!).
 The attribute is not set to the default plugin path that Ohai ships with because we don't want to risk destroying existing essential plugins for Ohai.

 `node['ohai']['plugins']` - sources of plugins, defaults to the `files/default/plugins` directory of this cookbook.
 You can add additional cookbooks by adding the name of the cookbook as a key and the path of the files directory as the value.
 You have to make sure that you don't have any file conflicts between multiple cookbooks.
 The last one to write wins.